yingweiwo

 Therapeutic Uses

-Indinavir with antiretroviral agents is indicated for the treatment of HIV infection. /Included in US product labeling/
+Indinavir is an HIV protease inhibitor.
+Indinavir, when used in combination with antiretroviral drugs, is indicated for the treatment of HIV infection. /US product label contains/

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.